radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 # Implementation Considerations

-This section discusses topics related to the internal behavior of RadSec implemneations that should be considered by RadSec implementers.
+This section discusses topics related to the internal behavior of RadSec implementations that should be considered by RadSec implementers.

 ## RADIUS Implementation Changes

-The RADIUS packet format is unchanged from [RFC2865], [RFC2866] and [RFC5176].
+The RADIUS packet format is unchanged from {{RFC2865}}, {{RFC2866}} and {{RFC5176}}.
 Specifically, all of the following portions of RADIUS remain unchanged when using RadSec:

 * Packet format